Building your integration

 | Edge | 79+ |

 Users must grant microphone permissions when prompted.
-Camera permissions are needed if the user’s video is enabled.
+Webcam access is required if the user’s video is enabled.